AidanE122/PyTrader/README.md

 to PyTrader.

-Once your API information has been entered, simply double-click "start_PyTrader.bat" in order to start the trader.
+Once your API information has been entered, simply double-click "start_PyTrader.bat" if you are on a Windows PC in order to start the trader.
 If you wish to disable PyTrader, just exit out of the program and all trades will be halted until you choose to run the program again.

 Just a reminder, PyTrader is still a very new program, and there is still an enormous amount of features and tweaks that I would like to make to it before I am somewhat